spencertipping/ni/doc/ruby.md

 # Ruby interface
 The `m` operator (for "map") lets you use a Ruby line processor to transform data.
-The Ruby and [Perl](perl.md) drivers work very differently, in part to reflect the cultural differences between the two languages.
+The Ruby and [Perl](perl.md) drivers work differently, in part to reflect the cultural differences between the two languages.
+It also doesn't rely on new Ruby features like `Enumerable::Lazy`, because it's tested to be compatible back to Ruby 1.8.7.

 ```bash
 $ ni n5m'ai * ai'               # square some numbers